revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:** Python is an Interpreted language because it checks our code line by line not all together.
+- Python is an Interpreted language because it checks our code line by line not all together.
 For example suppose there are 2 errors in your code one in line 3 and other one in line 4.
 When you run the code it will only throw error for line 3 in console( output screen) but not  for line 4.
 The reason behind it is that it checks the code one line at a time.
 </details>

 ---